 Welcome to Year 4

-Homework will be handed out every Wednesday and will consist of Maths and English tasks which will help to consolidate the children’s learning.
-The homework will then need to be handed back in on the Monday.
+Homework will be handed out every Wednesday and will consist of maths and English tasks, which will help to consolidate the children’s learning.
+The homework will need to be handed back in on the following Monday, along with their Reading Records.
+Homework that is not handed in or completed to a satisfactory standard will have to be completed at lunchtime.

-If you have any questions or queries, please do not hesitate to contact me.
+If you have any questions or queries about the above, please do not hesitate to contact me.

 Reading in KS2